UofT EventNest

 Project Context

-Research
+Research Process

 Secondary Research

 We began by conducting secondary research to establish a foundation of what could be done with our deliverables.
 Part of this process involved conducting a competitor analysis of other university application.
 We analyzed apps from Rutgers, Penn State, and Queen’s university.
-Our overall finding from the competitor analysis was that while these apps do support their students, they only provide basic event features and did not allow the student to personalize their experience.
+Our overall finding was that while these apps do support their students, they only provide basic event features and did not allow the student to personalize their experience.

 Another part of this research was reviewing already existing practices for event management and promotion used by UofT clubs.
 At the time of research, students only had a few limited ways of discovering clubs and events.
 Other than monthly newsletters and social media, there is a Student Organization Portal.
-However, the portal is infrequently updated and does not properly reflect all potential events happening on campus.
+However, the web portal is infrequently updated and does not properly reflect all potential events happening on campus.

-Primary Research: Survey
+Survey

 To gain a better understanding of how both UofT students and clubs interacted with each other, a survey was created and sent out that asked basic question regarding discovering club events.
 Only registered students from either UTSG, UTM, or UTSC could participate.
 During the screening, respondents could identify themselves as either non-club or club members.
-This would change the survey to ask more relevant questions about their participation and event discovery.

 In total, we got 50 respondents with the primary demographic being upper year graduate students.
 Some interesting finds include: